psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 [LinkedIn](http://au.linkedin.com/in/philipsenger) |
 [twitter](http://twitter.com/PSengerDownUndr)

 ### About

-This Vagrant box contains vagrant and puppet recipes for creating a CentOS 6 system with RabbitMQ and RabbitMQ Web Management.
-In addition, there are two Node JS apps one called ```sub.js``` and the other ```pub.js```.
+This project contains a Vagrant controlled Sun Virtual Machine with a Puppet recipe to build a server based on CentOS 6 with RabbitMQ and RabbitMQ Web Management.
+In addition it contains a simple consumer and publisher  example written in Node JS, see ```worker_queue/consumer.js```  and ```worker_queue/publisher.js```.

-pub and sub put messages in a queue and respond, in an infinite loop.
-I created this project so I could easily build a Service Orchestration example in NodeJS and run it locally.
+Running publisher puts the process in a infinite loop with random words in a JSON payload, while the consumer ( an infinite loop too ) simply counts the words and sends it to the console.

+The exchange and queue are durable, but the ack is set when the message is pulled form the queue and not from the process.
+Something I would like to work on later.

+I want to also add a reply to queue, but will have to do that later.
+I intend on adding more types of patterns to this project as time goes on.

 ### Install